LinuxCommandLibrary

 copy

-Show the contents of the specified initramfs image
+Show contents of specific image

 $ lsinitrd [path/to/initramfs.img]